DrBenedictPorkins/claudecode-handoff/commands/resume.md

 1. Confirm you understand the project context and current status
 2. Summarize the key points and next steps
+3. List all outstanding tasks with their priorities
+4. Ask which tasks you'd like me to work on, if any
-3. Ask any clarifying questions if needed
+5. Ask any clarifying questions if needed
-4. Begin working on the highest priority outstanding tasks

 Treat this as a seamless continuation of the previous session - all the context you need should be in the handoff file.